hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

   - Spend money on more biological replicates, if possible.

   - Generally recommended to have read length >= 50 bp

+  > **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
+This metric is not exact for genomes, but it works okay.
+It **does not work for transcriptomes** because expression of the genes depend on the condition being studied.

 - **Gene-level differential expression with detection of lowly-expressed genes:**